Leask/halbot/README.md

 Additionally, `halbot` has a lot of built-in input parsers to maximize the ChatGPT engine's power.

-`halbot` can now parse webpages, YouTube videos, PDFs, images, and Office Documents.
+`halbot` can now parse webpages, YouTube videos, PDFs, images, Office documents, code files, and text files.
 And other parsers are coming soon.

 `halbot` also supports Text-to-Speech and Speech-to-Text.
 You can `talk` to the AI engines to get help with your job.